Prompted by some of your comments and messages, here are some chocolate frequently-asked questions...

 What's the difference between bittersweet and semisweet chocolate?

 Technically nothing.
-Both chocolates must contain a minimum of 35% cacao solids in the US.
-Some manufacturers that make both will often call their sweeter chocolate 'semisweet', although it's totally arbitrary and they can be used interchangably in recipes.
+Both chocolates must contain a minimum of 35% cacao solids by the Food and Drug Administration in the United States.
+Some manufacturers that make both will often call their sweeter chocolate “semisweet chocolate.” although it’s a totally arbitrary term and they can be used interchangeably in recipes.

 What's the difference between bitter and bittersweet chocolate?